2017 Buying Guide to the Cost of Custom Glass Countertops, White Glass Countertops and Concrete Countertops.

 Lighting.
 White Glass is opaque and cannot be underlit.

 Staining.
 White Glass Countertops aka Nanoglass countertops are by far the whitest, strongest, most stain-proof, UV-proof, cigarette and hot pan-proof, hair dye-proof, solvent-proof acid-proof material we have ever tested.
 For outdoor kitchens, it is the perfect material because it is 100% inorganic…and unlike quartz, whose plastic resin binder will yellow in the outdoor light.
 It also stays very cool to the touch (96 degrees on a 93 degree day) in direct Florida sunlight…amazing!

 Summary.
-The real benefit in owning White Glass Countertops is that they are pure white, non-porous, hygienic and luxurious material.
+White Glass Countertops are a pure white, non-porous, hygienic and luxurious material.
 They make the apparent size of each room they inhabit appear 25% larger.
 In an era where we purchase countertops and homes by the square foot, adding 25% to the visual volume of your home adds tremendous value.They are also a very contemporary and modern countertop option that is great for outdoor countertops.
 When combined with stone or reclaimed wood paneling, white glass gives a very pure and interesting Jetsons-Flintstones juxtaposition.

 Terrazzo.
 Terrazzo is a matrix of concrete, pigments and aggregates.
 Aggregates can be recycled glass, SeaShells, Mother-of-Pearl, Agates, etc. “Vetrazzo” is a prefab slab with a high recycled glass content.
 All terrazzo needs to be sealed periodically just like concrete.

-Concrete has a Mohs Hardness of 5.5 Scratching, chipping are not an issue if using roundover tops.
+Durability.
+Concrete has a Mohs Hardness of 5.5 Scratching, chipping is not an issue if using roundover edges.
 Repairs in the field are possible.
 Concrete requires attention to prevent long-term exposure to food acids which can etch the concrete.

-Concrete stains from organic sources can be removed with bleach.
-Since it is a 100% inorganic material it works well outdoor unlike quartz, whose plastic resin binder will yellow outdoors.
+Concrete stains from organic sources can be removed with bleach.It is a 100% inorganic material it works well outdoor unlike quartz, whose plastic resin binder will yellow outdoors.
 Lighter concrete colors stay reasonably cool to the touch.
 It requires sealing every 3-5 years (wipe on wipe off) and can be refinished in the field.

-The real benefit in owning Concrete Countertops is that they can be created in exactly any color and monolithic thickness you desire.
-Aggregates (such as shells and glass) included in the concrete allow for an unlimited palette for creative designs in countertops.
-They make excellent sinks for bathrooms as they can be formed in a variety of creative designs.
+Summary.
+Concrete Countertops are a luxurious surface and can be created in exactly any color and thickness you desire.
+Aggregates (such as shells and glass) included in the concrete allow for an unlimited artistic palette.
+They also make excellent sinks for bathrooms as they can be formed in a variety of creative designs.
 Concrete sinks with glass basins make for unusual, contemporary designs.
 Concrete can patina over time but this adds character to their perfectly imperfect nature.
 Concrete is a very historic material and plays well with glossy contemporary cabinets to give a very interesting “Jetsons-Flintstones” juxtaposition